-So we’re here to discuss everything that’s currently known about the upcoming game as well as some popular rumors.
+So we’re here to discuss everything that’s currently known about the upcoming game as well as some widespread rumors.
 Make sure to check back as we’ll be updating this story in the future once more information is revealed.

 Biomutant Release Date

 The game’s release window has shifted a couple of times, with each time bringing us closer and closer to a solid date.
 First, it was 2018, then 2019, then ‘Summer 2019’, and now with a potential leak, it seems like Biomutant may launch sometime in July this year.